 There are two types of certificate programs: Type 1, the traditional certificate, consisting primarily of academic coursework, and Type 2, the experiential certificate, consisting of a combination of coursework and immersive co-curricular experiences.

-Bass Connections is a new university-wide initiative launched by a $50 million gift from Anne and Robert Bass.
-It will provide students with greater exposure to inquiry across the disciplines, partnership with unlikely fellow thinkers, sustained mentorship in teams, and the chance to experience the intersections of the academy and the real world.
-Beginning in fall 2013, students will be able to pursue problem-focused pathways through their Duke experience in five initial thematic areas.
+Bass Connections is a university-wide initiative launched by a $50 million gift from Anne and Robert Bass.
+Working in interdisciplinary research teams, Duke faculty and students tackle complex societal challenges.
+The program provides graduate and undergraduate students with greater exposure to inquiry across the disciplines, partnership with unlikely fellow thinkers, sustained mentorship in teams and the chance to experience the intersections of the academy and the broader world.

 Duke Immerse provides an intensive semester-long study of a complex, global topic.
 Faculty and students spend the semester together engaged in a cluster of 4 courses, and may even go abroad for several weeks of global study.
 Two DukeImmerse pilots debuted in Spring 2012: "Black Freedom Struggles in the 20th Century: A Comparison of the Civil Rights Movement in the United States and the Anti-Apartheid Struggle in South Africa" is one, consisting of four highly interrelated history/documentary studies seminar courses and a three-week extended field trip to South Africa.
 The second class, "Law, Ethics, and Political Economy of Displacement," studied refugee migration issues before travelling to Nepal and Egypt.
 Both pilot classes received such a positive response that they’re being offered again in Spring 2013.
 In addition, more topics are being explored.